nattyco/software-bounty-program/bounties/Fermat_P2P_Network_V1_Development.md

 * Node Profile: Profile of each node, it'll contains the necessary information to communicate with it: ip, port, name, etc.
 * Actor Catalog: Distributed catalog of Actors.
 Is used for the discovering and searching of  Actors).
 It will be managed by Nodes.
 * Network Node Channel: Communication Channel between Node and Node.
-* Network Client Channel: CCommunication Channel between Node and Client & Vice-versa.
+* Network Client Channel: Communication Channel between Node and Client & Vice-versa.
 * Network Call Channel: Communication Channel between Client and Client.

 ### Scope